 Lifeboats generally include the bare necessities, like emergency supplies, food rations, water access, and lighting.
 However, supplies depend on the size of the lifeboat and the number of occupants it is supposed to accommodate.

-Other items might include boat hooks, a survival manual, an operational compass, a sea anchor, hand flares, a whistle, tin openers, a searchlight and sufficient tools for making engine adjustments.
+Other items might include boat hooks, a survival manual, an operational compass, a sea anchor, hand flares, a whistle, tin openers, a searchlight, and sufficient tools for making engine adjustments.

 Additional equipment helps sustain human life for an extended period if stranded in the deep ocean.
-For starters, LSA code requires an embarkation ladder to allow all occupants to exit the vessel and enter the water safely.
+For starters, the LSA code requires an embarkation ladder to allow all occupants to exit the vessel and enter the water safely.
 Also, they must be equipped with tools to collect rainwater and convert seawater into fresh drinking water.
 These devices should not rely on solar heat or proprietary chemicals other than seawater, ensuring they’re accessible to survivors at all times.

 Light will be necessary depending on the time the lifeboats disembark and how long they are adrift.
 It makes sense that a manually controlled lamp or source of light should also be available on lifeboats.
 They must be able to provide ample illumination for at least 12 hours, allowing survivors to view navigation and equipment materials.
 Oil lamps are strictly prohibited because of the danger they pose — an accidental oil fire onboard a crowded lifeboat would be devastating.